ark-lang/ark/docs/GRAMMAR.md

-This document specifies the grammar for the Alloy programming language.
+This document specifies the grammar for the Ark programming language.
 It's still a work in progress, some of the language may be missing, or some of the following may be incorrect/invalid or out-dated.
 The grammar pretty much maps straight onto the parsers source.